EDVAC

 EDVAC (Electronic Discrete Variable Automatic Computer) was one of the earliest electronic computers.
-It was built by Moore School of Electrical Engineering, Pennsylvania.
+It was built by Moore School of Electrical Engineering at the University of Pennsylvania in the United States.
 Along with ORDVAC, it was a successor to the ENIAC.
 Unlike ENIAC, it was binary rather than decimal, and was designed to be a stored-program computer.

-ENIAC inventors, John Mauchly and J. Presper Eckert, proposed the EDVAC's construction in August 1944.
+ENIAC inventors, John Mauchly and J. Presper Eckert, proposed the EDVAC's construction in August 1945.
 A contract to build the new computer was signed in April 1946 with an initial budget of US$100,000.
 EDVAC was delivered to the Ballistic Research Laboratory in 1949.
 The Ballistic Research Laboratory became a part of the US Army Research Laboratory in 1952.

 Functionally, EDVAC was a binary serial computer with automatic addition, subtraction, multiplication, programmed division and automatic checking with an ultrasonic serial memory having a capacity of 1,024 44-bit words.
 EDVAC's average addition time was 864 microseconds and its average multiplication time was 2,900 microseconds.

 Project and plan

 ENIAC inventors John Mauchly and J. Presper Eckert proposed EDVAC's construction in August 1944, and design work for EDVAC commenced before ENIAC was fully operational.
 The design would implement a number of important architectural and logical improvements conceived during the ENIAC's construction and would incorporate a high-speed serial-access memory.
 Like the ENIAC, the EDVAC was built for the U.S. Army's Ballistics Research Laboratory at the Aberdeen Proving Ground by the University of Pennsylvania's Moore School of Electrical Engineering.
-Eckert and Mauchly and the other ENIAC designers were joined by John von Neumann in a consulting role; von Neumann summarized and discussed logical design developments in the 1945 First Draft of a Report on the EDVAC.
+Eckert and Mauchly and the other ENIAC designers were joined by John von Neumann in a consulting role; von Neumann summarized and discussed logical design developments in the 1945 First Draft of a Report on the EDVAC, written between February and June of that year.
+Later in September 1945, Eckert and Mauchly followed up with a progress report on automatic high-speed computing for the EDVAC.

+In early 1946, months after the completion of ENIAC, the University of Pennsylvania adopted a new patent policy, which would have required Eckert and Mauchly to assign all their patents to the university if they stayed beyond spring of that year.
+Unable to reach an agreement with the university, the duo left the Moore School of Electrical Engineering in March 1946, along with many of the senior engineering staff.
+Simultaneously, the duo founded the Electronic Control Company (later renamed the Eckert-Mauchly Computer Corporation) in Philadelphia.
 A contract to build the new computer was signed in April 1946 with an initial budget of US$100,000.
+Later in August of that year, during the last of the Moore School Lectures, the Moore School team members were proposing new technological designs for the computer and its stored program concept.
 The contract named the device the Electronic Discrete Variable Automatic Calculator.
 The final cost of EDVAC, however, was similar to the ENIAC's, at just under $500,000.

-Raytheon company was a subcontractor on EDVAC machines.
+The Raytheon Company was a subcontractor on EDVAC machines.